semen-tarasov/funda-collector/README.md

 ### Life Level Scores

 As the source of information for the current life level score, the script uses data from the Dutch government.
+The latest version of the file with scores is already included in the `data` folder as of the time of writing this script.
+By default, no additional actions are required.
+However, if you want to update the scores, you can follow these instructions:

+1. **Download the CSV with information about scores**:
     You can download the CSV with information about scores for different addresses from this link: [Leefbaarometer Opendata](https://www.leefbaarometer.nl/page/Opendata#scores).

+2. **Prepare the CSV file**:
     In the downloaded archive, you need the file `Leefbaarometer-scores PC4 {years}.csv`.
 This file should contain `PC4` and `afw` columns.

+3. **Replace the existing file**:
-Rename this file to `scores.csv` and place it in the `data` folder.
+    Rename this file to `scores.csv` and place it in the `data` folder, replacing the existing file.

 ## Usage